OpenRiskNet/notebooks/DataCure/P450/README.md

 You will notice a number of things:

 1. A set of assay results is returned
-1. Each results contains a number of assay values in various forms
+1. Each result contains a number of assay values in various forms
 1. Each result contains a canonical smiles value and that structure's ChEMBL ID
 1. Not all the results for the assay are returned.
 The next page of data can be fetched using the `page_meta.next` property.